IDEA-ISAIL/ssl/logs.md

 1. Update the name convention of `/src/nn/models` from `xxModel` to `Model`.
 2. Move `Discriminators` from `/src/nn/utils/discriminator/py` to their corresponding `/src/nn/models/xx.py`.
 3. Move `Model-specific encoders` from `/src/nn/encoders/` to their corresponding `/src/nn/models/xx.py`.

+### 2023.03.16: Reformulate structure of Model & Method & Trainer
+1. Merge `Model` class with `Method` class, and `/src/nn/models` will be removed.
+2. Add `Trainer` class to take the part of functions of the old `Method`.